 “Bethel” is Hebrew meaning “house of God.”
 Seventh-day Adventist Church pioneers Stephen Haskell and Ellen White opened it on April 28, 1897.

-Haskell Hall, a two storey boys dormitory (first called Herman Hall), was completed in the summer of 1897/98 and the Avondale Church building, at the entrance to the campus dedicated debt free in 1897.
+Haskell Hall, a two-storey boys dormitory (first called Herman Hall), was completed in the summer of 1897/98 and the Avondale Church building, at the entrance to the campus dedicated debt free in 1897.

 College Hall, later known as The Chapel, was built over three months early in 1899.
 It contained several classrooms, the principal’s office, two primary school classrooms, the library and a spacious chapel.

 In late 1899 the Avondale Health Retreat was built near the church to provide medical support for the community and practical experience for the first year nurses in training.
 The Sanitarium Health Food factory was established on the old sawmill site.
-After an enrolment surge to 205, in 1905, Preston Hall was built, joining Bethel Hall to the second building.
+After enrolment increased to 205, in 1905, Preston Hall was built, joining Bethel Hall to the second building.
 The business office was completed by 1910.

 A manual arts building and The Laurels, a domestic science centre, were completed during 1925 thus marking the end of the period of timber buildings.
 The first brick structure, Music Hall, was completed that same year, costing $1000.
 Then came the Depression.
 Little changed.
 During war time, the science building was completed.
 Later the chapel was enlarged, the front became the back and the sound shell was added.
 Andre Hall, a new girls dormitory was completed in 1952 and the Auditorium, the large multi-purpose centre, was completed in time for graduation in 1953.
 Then came The White Building, an administrative, classroom and library block, which was completed in 1960.
 Haskell Hall was demolished and Watson Hall was completed in 1964.
 Then in 1985 the College church family which had been meeting on campus in the chapel or the auditorium met for the first time in its own church building.